 Conceivably, even though no trunk symptoms of concave gum were seen, the causal agent could still have been present and have expressed itself as psorosis young-leaf symptoms.
 This does not seem likely, since in Corsica, concave gum virus induces severe symptoms in much less than 10 years.
-To argue that the concave gum agent was present as a separate strain producing only leaf symptoms requires the hypothesis of one strain responsible for psorosis young-leaf symptoms and another for trunk and wood symptoms.
-We do not favor such a hypothesis.
+To argue that the concave gum agent was present as a separate strain producing only leaf symptoms requires the hypothesis of one strain responsible for have yet to show symptoms of any sort seven years after inoculation and removal of inoculum.